 Laptops: you will be expected to treat it in accordance with the technology use policy.
 If the laptop is being used for purposes other than what is expected, you give up your right to your laptop during the rest of the class period.

 Leaving the Room

-Work must be completed and turned in on time in order to pass this class.
-Daily work that is turned in late may be turned in for half credit only.
+Work must be completed in order to pass this class.
+Please talk to me if there is an issue with you getting something in on time; otherwise, daily work that is turned in late may be turned in for half credit only.
 An essay or project turned in late will receive a dock of a letter grade each day it is late, but it will receive no less than a 50% (if all completed).
 All late work must be turned in to the Late Work/Make-up Work Basket.
 However, no late work will be accepted the last week of the term.

 This means, but is not limited to, cheating on a test or assignment, plagiarizing (saying work is your own when it is not), or providing answers to another student (cheating).
 This is a serious offense.
-Additionally, any phone or iPad that is out – or rings – during an exam will be assumed to be a method of cheating.
+Additionally, any phone or smartwatch that is out or makes noise during an exam will be assumed to be a method of cheating.
 For any action that fits these criteria, you will receive a zero on the assignment or test.
 Further consequences may result in failure of the course (depending on how many points were lost) and/or loss of position in an honor program.

 A 100 – 93 %

 ** I do not give extra credit on an individual basis; rather, if offered it is as a whole-class opportunity.